Floorp-Projects/Floorp/browser/components/urlbar/docs/experiments.rst

   implements the experimental feature we want to test.
 To reiterate, the extension is a WebExtension and uses WebExtensions APIs.
-If the current WebExtensions APIs do not meet the needs of your experiment, then you must land new APIs in mozilla-central so that your extension can use them.
-If necessary, you can make them privileged so that they are available only to Mozilla extensions.
+If the current WebExtensions APIs do not meet the needs of your experiment, then you must create either experimental or built-in APIs so that your extension can use them.
+If necessary, you can make any new built-in APIs privileged so that they are available only to Mozilla extensions.

   An add-on experiment can collect additional telemetry that's not collected in the product by using the privileged ``browser.telemetry`` WebExtensions API,